griffithlab/civic-docs/docs/getting_started.rst

         - Custom sort by clicking on the column headers.
         - Filter using the text boxes below the column headers.
         - Download using the "Get Data" button at any time.
-        - By default, Rejected Evidence Items are hidden but can be displayed using the button in the top right corner of the Evidence grid.
+        - By default Rejected Evidence Items are hidden but can be displayed using the button in the top right corner of the Evidence grid.

      3. Recent activity is shown below the Evidence table where the last 25